 Smoke and Tobacco-Free Workplace

 VSAS is a smoke and tobacco free workplace.
-Smoking and use of tobacco products are not permitted on VSAS school premises or in the presence of students when supervising off-campus events
+Smoking and use of tobacco products are not permitted on or within 20 feet of VSAS school premises, in areas visible from school campuses, or in areas visible by students or families while entering or leaving VSAS campuses or other locales at VSAS off-campus sponsored events.

 Progressive Disciplinary Actions